ursmal1948/home_budget_flask/README.md

 ### Using this application, users can easily manage their personal finances and track recurring transactions to ensure they are in control of their budget.

+## Registration, activation and security

+### Registration process with both functionalities for creation and activation.
+Once user has created his account, an email is sent to him with activation token (of certain expiration time), which is required for successful activation of his account.
+###
+### Security is done with flask-preatorian to ensure that only authorized individuals can access certain functionalities.
+### JWT authentication and authorization - users receive a token when logging, which is required for accessing protected endpoints.
+Token expiration and refresh mechanisms are implemented to maintain security over time.

 ## Docker & Containerization
 This project uses Docker for containerization, making it easy to set up and run application in isolated environments.
 The system includes several services: